libasoles/graph-view-text-size/README.md

 npm run build
 ```

-Then, enable the plugin in Obsidian settings.
+Then enable the plugin in Obsidian settings > `Community plugins`.

 Use `npm run dev` if you plan to modify the code.